-allowing the internal overpower protection to shut down the regulator.
+Wiring Errors The Model 2 provides +18 Vdc for use by the Model 22 and Model 24 Access Stations.
+Up to four access stations can be connected, drawing a total maximum of 100 mA nominal from the +18 Vdc supply.
+The +18Vdc is produced by a 3-terminal regulator.
+Should the +18 Vdc get shorted to common up to one amp of current may flow through the regulator.
+By design, the +18 Vdc regulator does not use a heat sink.
+This helps the device heat faster under excessive current flow, allowing the internal overpower protection to shut down the regulator.
 During the short circuit condition the power transformer may vibrate under the strain of excessive current.
 Be aware that the monitor output power amplifier shares this transformer.
 Should the +18 Vdc be "dead shorted" the monitor performance will also suffer.
 The talent amplifier output uses current-limited temperature-sensing components to create the +22 Vdc modulated with channel 1 audio.
 Like the +18 Vdc supply for the access station, a shorted talent amplifier output will result in excessive currents, followed by thermal shutdown.
 Removing the short and allowing time for the device to cool will restore operation.
 Power Supplies Should problems occur with the Model 2, the power supplies are the first thing to examine.
 The unit contains three independent supplies, each with transformer, bridge rectifier, filtering, etc. Use the test points to ensure that the correct voltages are present.
 Be aware that the test points for the unregulated supply points can vary greatly from their nominal values.
 There are two very common reasons why a power "rail" can go down: defective electrolytic capacitor and a shorted power bus.
 With time, over-temperature, etc., an electrolytic capacitor can fail.
 The caps used in the Model 2 are heavily overrated for normal use, but still could fail.
 Use an oscilloscope to examine the unregulated voltage points.
 Check for excessive "ripple."
 The 3-terminal regulators are quite reliable and are not a weak link.
 A shorted integrated circuit can draw enough current to cause a regulator to go into the thermal shutdown mode.
 Eliminate the short, wait a minute or two, and the supply should come up again.
 Audio Circuitry The Model 2 uses straightforward audio circuitry throughout.
 Normal "follow the audio flow" troubleshooting techniques should be used.
 A digital multimeter, oscilloscope, signal generator, and audio VTVM should be all that is required.
-Model 22, Model 32, & Model 33 The Model 22 Access Station, the Model 32 Talent Amplifier, and the Model 33 Talent Amplifier all have fairly simple circuitry.
+Model 22, Model 24, Model 32A, and Model 33 The Model 22 and Model 24 Access Stations and the Model 32A and the Model 33 Talent Amplifiers all have fairly simple circuitry.
 A careful review of the block diagrams, located at the end of this guide, and schematic diagrams, available upon request, should allow rapid problem solving.
 All share the condition that all signals, including power, audio, and logic, begin and/or end with the Model 2 Central Controller.
 The first thing to determine is that the wiring linking the units together is correct.
-Ensure that the Model 22 is getting +18 Vdc for operation.
-The Model 32 and Model 33 use +18 Vdc modulated with channel 1 audio.
+Ensure that the Model 22 or Model 24 units are getting +18 Vdc for operation.
+The Model 32A and Model 33 use +18 Vdc modulated with channel 1 audio.
 Use an oscilloscope to check for both the DC voltage, and the superimposed audio signal.